Daniel James: Leeds agree £25m fee with Man Utd for Wales winger

 Leeds United have agreed a £25m fee with Manchester United for winger Daniel James.

-James will have a medical today before flying out to Finland with the rest of the Wales squad for an international friendly.
+James is currently undergoing a Leeds medical before flying out to Finland with the rest of the Wales squad for an international friendly.

 Personal terms at Leeds are not expected to be a problem, with all parties hopeful a deal can be concluded before Tuesday's 11pm deadline.